k8s-docs/prometheus-docs/content/docs/prometheus/installation.md

     prom/prometheus
 ```

-### Custom image
+### 自定义镜像

 To avoid managing a file on the host and bind-mount it, the
 configuration can be baked into the image.
 This works well if the
 configuration itself is rather static and the same across all
 environments.

-For this, create a new directory with a Prometheus configuration and a
-`Dockerfile` like this:
+For this, create a new directory with a Prometheus configuration and a `Dockerfile` like this:

 ```Dockerfile
 FROM prom/prometheus